Visiting Glass House Mountains safely

 Climate and weather

 The Glass House Mountains area has a mild, subtropical climate.
-The average daily temperature range is 18°C to 30°C in summer and 11°C to 20°C in winter.
+The average daily temperature usually ranges from 18°C to 30°C in summer and 11°C to 20°C in winter.
 During summer you may encounter temperatures in excess of 35°C. Plan your visit to avoid the midday heat—begin your activity early in the day.
 Always check the current weather forecast before you visit.

 Fuel and supplies